+Please use this QR

+code to access the

-Promotion of Translation of Japanese Laws In order to ensure that Japanese laws are widely and accurately understood, the Ministry of Justice is actively translating Japanese laws into foreign languages and making them available on the Ministry's website.
-Over 900 English translations of the laws, including the Civil Law and Companies Act, are published on the Japanese Law Translation website, along with English translations of the outlines of amended laws in an easy-to-follow and timely manner.
+Promotion of Translation of Japanese Laws

+In order to ensure that Japanese laws are widely and accurately understood, the Ministry of Justice is actively translating Japanese laws into foreign languages, and is rapidly moving ahead with a system to publish the translations on its dedicated website (JLT: Japanese Law Translation).
+Over 950 English translations of the laws, including the Civil Law and Companies Act, are published on the Japanese Law Translation website, along with English translations of the outlines of amended laws in an easyto-follow and timely manner.

 Attorney Certification System In order to obtain the attorney qualification, a person is required to complete a legal apprentice training course after passing the national bar examination in principle.
 However, as an exception to this, the attorney qualification through the Attorney Certification System with the approval of the Minister of Justice shall be given to those who have passed the national bar examination and have acquired a certain level of actual legal practice experience in a corporation, etc. The Ministry of Justice is responsible for work concerning the certification of the attorney qualification.
 Gaikokuho-Jimu-Bengoshi (Registered Foreign Lawyers) The Gaikokuho-Jimu-Bengoshi system is designed to permit a person qualified as a lawyer in a foreign jurisdiction to handle specific legal services in Japan as a registered foreign lawyer without the qualification examinations.
 The Ministry of Justice is responsible for work concerning the approval of qualifications for registered foreign lawyers.
 Claim Management and Collection Companies (Servicers) The Ministry of Justice is responsible for reviewing the approvals of claim management and collection, as well as for supervising servicers to ensure appropriate practices through on-site inspections.
-System of Certified Dispute Resolution In order to promote the use of alternative dispute resolution (ADR), the Ministry of Justice certifies private dispute resolution services (such as those for conciliation and mediation of civil disputes conducted by private businesses) that are deemed appropriate and that meet the standards and requirements set forth in laws and regulations. ♦ Promotion of Online Dispute Resolution / In March 2022, the Ministry of Justice formulated the Basic Policy for Promoting Online Dispute Resolution (hereinafter referred to as the "Basic Policy") in order to promote online dispute resolution (ODR), which uses digital technology for private dispute resolution online.
+System of Certified Dispute Resolution In order to promote the use of alternative dispute resolution (ADR), the Ministry of Justice certifies private dispute resolution services (such as those for conciliation and mediation of civil disputes conducted by private businesses) that are deemed appropriate and that meet the standards and requirements set forth in laws and regulations. ◆ Promotion of Online Dispute Resolution In March 2022, the Ministry of Justice formulated the Basic Policy for Promoting Online Dispute Resolution (hereinafter referred to as the "Basic Policy") in order to promote online dispute resolution (ODR), which uses digital technology for private dispute resolution online.
 In addition to ODR with the features of ADR (such as flexibility of procedures, simplicity, speed, nonpublic nature, and the use of specialists in the field of the dispute), it also brings the additional advantages of not requiring face-to-face meetings and not being limited by time and location.
-In recent years, an increasing number of https:// www.adr.go.jp/ certified dispute resolution business operators have adopted online meetings for conciliation and mediation.
+In recent years, an increasing number of certified dispute resolution business operators have adopted online meetings for conciliation and mediation.
 The Ministry of Justice is implementing a wide range of initiatives, including those in line with the Basic Policy, to make private dispute resolution by certified dispute resolution business operators more accessible to the general public.
-Comprehensive legal support centering on Japan Legal Support Center (Houterasu) Houterasu was established under the jurisdiction of the Ministry of Justice in April 2006 for the purpose of promptly and appropriately rendering a comprehensive legal support service.
-While working to build and strengthen networks with a variety of different organizations, Houterasu provides the following five services as stipulated in Article 30, Paragraph 1, of the Comprehensive Legal Support Act.
-Houterasu also provides aid services entrusted to the Japan Federation of Bar Associations. - 1.
-Information Service/Provision of free information on legal systems and consultation services for the settlement of legal problems - 2.
-Civil Legal Aid/Free legal consultations for persons of limited means or people with a low income or to make an advance payment of fees for the services of an attorney or judicial scrivener - 3.
-Services Related to Court-Appointed Attorneys/Notification of prospective court-appointed defense counsel to courts, and the calculation and payment of the fees to court-appointed defense counsel - 4.
-Measures for Areas with Limited Legal Services / Establishment of regional offices and regular placement of staff attorneys to offer general legal services in areas where legal services are hard to access 5.
-Services Related to Crime Victim Support / Provision of supportive information for crime victims, introduction of attorneys who are well-versed in assisting victims and their families, implementation of legal consultations for the victims of specific acts of trespass against the person (meaning spousal violence, stalking and child abuse), and notification of prospective court-appointed attorneys-at-law for victims to courts.